explaingit

 TLDR

-Compiler that translates C and C++ code into WebAssembly so programs run directly in web browsers at near-native speed.
+Emscripten is a compiler that translates C and C++ programs into WebAssembly so they can run directly in a web browser at near-native speed, without users downloading or installing anything.

 Mindmap